actions/humans.txt/README.md

 # GitHub Actions humans.txt

 [Lists out](https://actions.github.io/humans.txt) the humans who work, or worked, on the GitHub Actions product.

+## Contributing

 Add yourself via PR if you work or worked on the product ❤️

+To respect each individual's privacy, do not add anyone to this list without asking them first.

 ## Inputs